Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a Managed Instance Group and specify us-central1-a as the zone.
 Configure the Health Check with a short Health Interval.
 - [ ] Create an HTTP(S) Load Balancer.
 Create one or more global forwarding rules to direct traffic to your VMs.
 - [ ] Perform regular backups of your application.
 Create a Cloud Monitoring Alert and be notified if your application becomes unavailable.
 Restore from backups when notified.

+To adjust your design to support the failure of a single Compute Engine zone in us-central1-a, eliminate downtime, and minimize cost, the best approach would be:

+**Option 1: Create Compute Engine resources in us-central1-b.
+Balance the load across both us-central1-a and us-central1-b.**

+Here's why this option is suitable:

+- **High Availability:** By deploying Compute Engine resources (VM instances) across multiple zones (us-central1-a and us-central1-b), you ensure that if one zone experiences a failure, your application can continue running from the other zone without downtime.

+- **Load Balancing:** Balancing the load across both zones allows your application to distribute traffic effectively.
+You can use either a regional or global load balancer to achieve this, ensuring that traffic is routed to healthy instances across zones.

+- **Cost Optimization:** This setup helps minimize costs because you can distribute your resources across zones within the same region, leveraging Google Cloud's regional pricing models.

+**Why the Other Options Are Not Suitable:**

+- **Option 2: Create a Managed Instance Group and specify us-central1-a as the zone.
+Configure the Health Check with a short Health Interval:**
+  - This option focuses on a single zone (us-central1-a), which does not provide fault tolerance in case of zone failure.
+It does not address the requirement to support failure of a single zone.

+- **Option 3: Create an HTTP(S) Load Balancer.
+Create one or more global forwarding rules to direct traffic to your VMs:**
+  - While a global load balancer can distribute traffic globally, it does not inherently solve the problem of zone failure.
+It is more focused on global traffic distribution rather than zone-level fault tolerance.

+- **Option 4: Perform regular backups of your application.
+Create a Cloud Monitoring Alert and be notified if your application becomes unavailable.
+Restore from backups when notified:**
+  - This option addresses backup and monitoring for disaster recovery, which is important but does not directly relate to minimizing downtime due to zone failure.
+It's a reactive measure rather than a proactive high availability solution.

+Therefore, **Option 1** is the correct choice as it directly aligns with the requirement to support the failure of a single Compute Engine zone (us-central1-a), ensures high availability, and minimizes costs by leveraging multiple zones within the same region.

 **[⬆ Back to Top](#table-of-contents)**